 So there's no permanent dark side of the moon, but there is a far side that's still mostly a mystery to us.
 Because the moon's bulk would block radio signals to and from the Earth, it may be years before engineers come up with a way to explore the far side to a greater extent.
 We might even start to see NASA and other organizations erect radio relay towers on the moon's surface to make such exploration possible.
 Until then, we'll have to go loony over the side that faces us.

 Want to learn more about the moon and related topics?
-Moonwalk over to the links on the next page.
+Moonwalk over to the links below.